monomadic/ni-file/README.md

 ## NIContainer File Schematic

-NI Containers appear to be binary XML serialized with the [xerces](https://xerces.apache.org/xerces-c/program-3.html) library.
+NI Containers are embedded hierarchical chunks of data.

 The file is made up of nested segments, very similar to a linked list.
 There are two major kinds of segments header segments (`hsin`) and data segments (`dsin`).
 Header segments have more information and nest data segments: